GokulBShaji/RERA-Projects-Hyderabad-Web-Scraping/README.md

 # RERA-Projects-Hyderabad-Web-Scraping
-This project is solely done for educational purpose and is not meant for commercial use
+This project is solely done for educational purpose and is not meant for commercial use.

 ## Objeective
-To scrape all the RERA approved builder information MagicBricks site
+To scrape all the RERA approved builder informations from MagicBricks web-site.

+## Procedure